rubenanapu/css/README.md

 * `vertical-align: top;` can be used if a shadow/border of a container that contains an image is not correctly aligned to the image bottom.
 The problem is that the image is an inline element and a "space" is added after it.
 With `vertical-align: top` in the image solves the problem.
 We could also use: `display: block;` to make the image fit its surrounding container.

 * `background: linear-gradient(to top right, green, yellow);` to make a background gradient instead of image, or in addition to images.
+* [radial-gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/radial-gradient()) is awesome also, to create circles or ellipses at different size, originating from different position.